 One of the main reasons we stopped in Tokyo on our way home from Hong Kong was to visit Tokyo Disneyland, a must-do in Tokyo with kids.
-I couldn’t rationalize taking a 5-year-old to Japan’s capital city without a visit to Tokyo Disney Resort, which happens to also include Tokyo DisneySea, shopping and various hotels.
+I couldn’t rationalize taking a 5-year-old to Japan’s capital city without a visit to Tokyo Disney Resort, includes Tokyo DisneySea, shopping, and various hotels.

 I feared rain, which is typical during a Tokyo summer.
-Light rain was present on the day we visited Tokyo Disneyland and it didn’t slow the park down one bit.
-In fact, we experienced little to no lines which was like a dream come true.
+Light rain was present on the day we visited Tokyo Disneyland and it impact the park one bit.
+The upshot is that we experienced little to no lines waiting which was like a dream come true.

 Getting to Tokyo Disney Resort

 From Tokyo Station, we took the Keiyo Line (red on the map) to Maihama Station, where Tokyo Disney Resort is located.
 Once you’re on the train, it’s about a 15 minute ride.
 We traveled on summer weekdays, but did not have trouble finding a seat on the train.
 Unlike Tokyo Station, Maihama is very easy to navigate with signs guiding you through the station and to the Disney Resort Line (monorail).

 The Disney Resort Line stops in four places: the Resort Gateway Station, Tokyo Disneyland Station, Bayside Station (where the resort’s official hotels are), and Tokyo DisneySea.
 There’s a small fee for the monorail.

 The transition from Tokyo Station to Tokyo Disney Resort Line is very easy and fast, making even a half-day visit doable.

 Tokyo Disney Resort Ticket Information

 Ticket prices for a one-day passport to one park are: